Beyoğlu: Genoese and Venetian periods

 During the Byzantine period, the Genoese Podestà ruled over the Italian community of Galata (Pera), which was mostly made up of the Genoese, Venetians, Tuscans and Ragusans.

 Venice, Genoa's archrival, regained control in the strategic citadel of Galata (Pera), which they were forced to leave in 1261 when the Byzantines retook Constantinople and brought an end to the Latin Empire (1204–1261) that was established by Enrico Dandolo, the Doge of Venice.

-In 1432, Bertrandon de la Broquière described Pera as "a large town, inhabited by Greeks, Jews and Genoese: the last are masters of it, under the duke of Milan, who styles himself Lord of Pera ...
-The port is the handsomest of all I have seen, and I believe I may add, of any in the possession of the Christians, for the largest genoese vessels may lie alongside the quay."
+In 1432, Bertrandon de la Broquière described Pera as "a large town, inhabited by Greeks, Jews and Genoese: the last are masters of it, under the Duke of Milan, (Note: Genoa was controlled by the Duchy of Milan between 1353–1356 and 1421–1435.
+The Duke of Milan mentioned by Bertrandon de la Broquière is Filippo Maria Visconti, who reigned between 1412–1447.) who styles himself Lord of Pera ...
+The port is the handsomest of all I have seen, and I believe I may add, of any in the possession of the Christians, for the largest Genoese vessels may lie alongside the quay."

 Following the Ottoman siege of Constantinople in 1453, during which the Genoese sided with the Byzantines and defended the city together with them, the Ottoman Sultan Mehmed II allowed the Genoese (who had fled to their colonies in the Aegean Sea such as Lesbos and Chios) to return to the city, but Galata was no longer run by a Genoese Podestà.

+S. Antonio di Padova on İstiklal Avenue in Beyoğlu, designed by Giulio Mongeri, is the largest Catholic church in Istanbul and in all of Turkey.

-Venice immediately established political and commercial ties with the Ottoman Empire, and a Venetian Bailo was sent to Pera as an ambassador, during the Byzantine period.
-It was the Venetians who suggested Leonardo da Vinci to Bayezid II when the Sultan mentioned his intention to construct a bridge over the Golden Horn, and Leonardo designed his Galata Bridge in 1502.
+The first Venetian Bailo of Constantinople, headquartered in Pera, was appointed in 1268 (seven years after the fall of the Latin Empire), during the late Byzantine period.
+Following the Ottoman conquest of Constantinople (Istanbul) in 1453, the Republic of Venice sought to establish close political and commercial ties with the Ottoman Empire, and sent Gentile Bellini to paint a portrait of Mehmed II.
+It was also the Venetians who recommended Leonardo da Vinci to Bayezid II when the Sultan mentioned his intention to construct a bridge over the Golden Horn.
+Leonardo designed his proposed Galata Bridge in 1502, which was never built, but a miniature version was constructed almost five centuries later in Ås, Norway, in 2000.

-The Bailo's seat was the "Venetian Palace", originally built in Beyoğlu in the early 16th century and replaced by the existing palace building in 1781; which later became the "Italian Embassy" after the unification of Italy in 1861, and the "Italian Consulate" in 1923, when Ankara became the new Turkish capital.
+The Bailo's seat was the Palace of Venice, originally built in Beyoğlu (Pera) in the early 16th century and reconstructed several times since then.
+After having served as the embassy of the French Empire following the fall of the Republic of Venice in 1797, and later as the embassy of the Austrian Empire when the Kingdom of Lombardy–Venetia was a constituent land (crown land) of the Habsburg monarchy between 1815 and 1866, the Palace of Venice ultimately became the embassy of the Kingdom of Italy and remained as such until 1923, when Ankara became the capital of the Republic of Turkey and the Palace of Venice became the Italian Consulate in Istanbul.